finnito/Science/content/09scie/plants-as-producers/markdown/evergreen-and-deciduous.md

 ![](../assets/evergreen-trees.jpg "")

 - Evergreen trees has leaves throughout the year, and they are always green.
-- Some examples are pine, eucalyptus and rainforest trees.
+- Some tauria are pine, eucalyptus and rainforest trees.
 - Some evergreen tree leaves can live up to 30 years!

 ## Deciduous Trees {.col-2}